-The northern coast of Spain in the Bay of Biscay provides some excellent rock climbing, sports climbing and bouldering.
+The northern coast of Spain in the Bay of Biscay provides some excellent rock climbing, sport climbing and bouldering.
 This rugged, compact and incredibly green part of Spain is one of Europe’s best-kept secret climbing areas.
 The map opposite shows the largest rock climbing and bouldering areas in northern Spain.

 The climbing is centred on the Cabrales valley and around the small town of Arenas de Cabrales, where plenty of accommodation, shops, bars and restaurants are found.
 The ideal time to climb in the Picos de Europe is from June to September when the weather is fairly stable.

 To the south of Santander there are several bouldering areas that have recently been developed, with the largest being Santa Gadea.
 As shown on the above map there are 3 main areas, which are Santa Gadea, Las Tuerces, and Resconorio.
 All of these are sandstone boulders, except Las Tuerces, which is limestone.

 Rock Climbing and Bouldering Areas in Northern Spain

 |No||Crag Name||Type of Climbing||Type of Rock||No of Routes||Single or Multi-pitch|

 |8||Villanueva de la Tercia||Sport||Limestone||84||Single|

 |13||Picos de Europe||Trad and Sport||Limestone||450+||Both|